POOL & SPA INSPECTION

 I have a 30,000 gallon pool in my own back yard and over the years

 have personally, changed out pumps, motors, valves, filters, and water heater / furnace.
-So not only do I have the pool training, I have real world working experience to go along with it.
+So not only do I have the pool training, I have hands on working experience to go along with it.

 Pool repair companies love customers that have no idea which items are faulty and why it doesn't work.
 Better to pay a little now than a lot later.